-More challenging perhaps than most of our gentle cycling adventures, electric bikes are an option to help with steeper hill stretches, but our carefully chosen route is mainly on quiet country lanes and dedicated cycle paths.
+More challenging perhaps than many of our gentle cycling adventures, electric bikes are an option to help with steeper hill stretches, but our carefully chosen route is mainly on quiet country lanes and dedicated cycle paths.

 Characterful accommodation comes with the territory and with your stay on a B&B basis, there’s plenty of flexibility to enjoy afternoon Kaffee und Kuchen rituals and lighter lunches or suppers – don’t worry, we’ll provide top dining tips too.

 Click here for details about our Munich to Salzburg biking holidays in Germany.

 Elbe River Path including Prague, Dresden and Meissen

 Gentle riverside cycling along the Elbe through Germany and the Czech Republic is a really refreshing treat.
 Head north from the magical city of Prague to meet the Bohemian and Saxon Wine Roads, and landscapes which have inspired composers from Mozart to Dvorák and Chopin.
 Encounter Saxon Switzerland, Meissen – the city of ‘white gold’/ porcelain capital and wonder at architectural works of art from Baroque churches and cliff-top castles to Bauhaus buildings!

 We have a range of Elbe River Path cycle tours setting out from Prague, Decin and Bad Schandau in Germany / the Czech Republic from 4 to 7 nights with electric bikes an option.
 The routes cris-cross the river by means of bridges or little passenger ferries and are lined with wooded slopes, vineyards, river cliffs or reach out across lush floodplains.